 My kids have erasers shaped into My Little Ponies, but to clean comics you’ll want something white and of a known consistency so you don’t inadvertently chunk up your books.
 The tried and true eraser toppers are from Helix and come in a 10-pack.

-These are used used on the white portions of the front and back cover.
+These are used on the white portions of the front and back cover.
 Using small strokes (that’s what she said!), you’ll gently go over all the white areas of the comic.
-Don’t bear down; the goal isn’t to bore a whole through the cover of your comic!
+Don’t bear down; the goal isn’t to bore a hole through the cover of your comic!